What is Carrot and Celeriac Remoulade?

-The celeriac is crunchy, like a carrot, with a subtle celery flavour which goes well with the sweetness of carrots.
+The celeriac is crunchy, with a subtle celery flavour which goes well with the sweetness of carrots.

 For this recipe you will need equal parts of carrot and celeriac and lemon juice to coat.
 For this recipe bottled lemon juice is fine if you don't have any fresh lemons.

-Using a medium grater attachment to grate the carrots and then transfer them to a large bowl.
+Using a medium grater attachment fitted to the large bowl to grate the carrots and then transfer them to a large bowl.

-Peel and immediately grate the celeriac then add to the carrots with the lemon juice and stir well.
+Peel the celeriac and cut into chunks before grating.
+Now add to the carrots with the lemon juice and stir well.

 Add the remaining ingredients and chill until ready to serve.

 Use this recipe as a replacement for coleslaw as a salad side dish.
-It is often served as part of a charcuterie board, or just with cold meat.
+It is often served as part of a charcuterie board, with a few cornichons or just with cold meat.
 It's great in sandwiches too.

 Carrot and Celeriac Remoulade